VolatileDream/kaleidoscope-hold-key/README.md

 # Kaleidoscope-HoldKey

 This is a plugin for [Kaleidoscope][fw].
-It allows users to hold _one_ specific key (already on their keyboard) until another key is pressed.
-It adds a single special key to start listening, and then records the next key press which it continues to hold down until another key is pressed.
-It ignores layer changes.
+It allows users to hold up to 6 keys (already on their keyboard) until another key is pressed.
+It adds a single special key which records all pressed keys, which it continues to hold for the user until another key is pressed.
+It ignores layer changing key presses.

 This can be used to:

  * Hold down Shift to open grub on boot
- * Hold down W to walk forward
  * Hold down Backspace to delete a document
+ * Hold down W+A to walk forward and to the left

 # Setup